maxveit/stock-trader-pipelines/README.md

 * container-build-pipeline - build and push a container - the sole requirement is a "imageurl" file which contains nothing but the path and tag of the built image, and a Dockerfile which is to be built
 * gradle-build-pipeline - this is an extension of the container-build-pipeline and has been tested using the gradlew wrapper from a standard Quarkus build
 * maven-build-pipeline - this is an extension of the container-build pipeline and has been tested building a OpenLiberty application

+## pulling from a private repo / adding a SSH key
+You have to fill the secret.yaml file with two base64 encoded strings.
+Assuming, that you already have a public / private key pair and added the public key pair to your user or repo as deploy key, you have to do the following:
+* ssh-keyscan -H github.com > base64
+* cat id_rsa > base64
+The two strings have to be added to the secret.yaml sections id_rsa and known_hosts.
+That's it.
+They will be processed accordingly as part of the /tekton-tasks/init-pipeline.yaml.